 Ocean View Lookout

-Walking to the end of Hesse Street you will get the first clear view of the ocean and this is a great place to get a close-up view of the ships entering and leaving Port Phillip.
+Walking to the end of Hesse Street you will get the first clear view of the ocean.
+This is a great place to get a close-up view of the ships entering and leaving Port Phillip.

-Lovers Walk meanders through the Coastal Moonah Woodland along the top of the Santa Casa, Narrows and Springs beaches.
+Lovers Walk meanders through the Coastal Moonah Woodland along the top of the Santa Casa, Narrows, and Springs beaches.
 The track is quite narrow in parts and very sandy underfoot, so you’ll need to watch your step.
-There are lots of spots to view and access the beach and numerous places to start, finish and access Lovers Walk.
+There are lots of spots to view and access the beach, and numerous places to start, finish and access Lovers Walk.
 They include the Ocean View Car Park near the Queenscliff Lighthouse; Henry Street; Fraser Street; and the Narrows Beach car park.
 As well as beautiful soft stretches of sand you’ll see stunning native flora and local wildlife.
-Our tip: Insect repellent is recommended.
+Tip: Insect repellent is recommended.

 Shortlands Bluff

-At the end of Thwaites Walk pass under the Black Lighthouse and stroll past the Fort walls into King Street and the entrance to Fort Queenscliff.
+At the end of Thwaites Walk, pass under the Black (Queenscliff) Lighthouse and stroll past the Fort walls into King Street and the entrance to Fort Queenscliff.
 Tip: Check the tour times first and note that entry fees apply.

 Bellarine Rail Trail